-Data are required for the metrics listed in the table.
-For the student performance outcomes, these data points should be pulled from the school and district school grades published at http://schoolgrades.fldoe.org.
+Data is required for the metrics listed in the table.
+For the student performance outcomes, these data points can and should be pulled from the school and district school grades published at http://schoolgrades.fldoe.org.
 Districts may choose to add any additional metrics that may be appropriate below in the table for district provided outcomes.